xxfoundation/elixxir-server/README.md

   # Port that the Node will communicate on.
   port: 42069

-# Information to conenct to the Postgres database storing keys.
+# Information to connect to the Postgres database storing keys.
 database:
   name: "nodedb"
   username: "node"